Genuity-Science/unconventionalML/Classification/Code/README.md

 - output_bootstrap_resamples_data_for_DW.R: Analagous script for bootstrap resamples.
 - output_lumAB_genes_for_DW.R: Output .mat files for lumAB using top 44 genes from PC1 (load preexisting gene-name file).
 - output_6cancer_bootstrap_resamples_for_DW.R: Script for output 6 cancer data.
 Used because R is not great at memory management.
-- output_6cancer_serial_diltuions_pca.R: output .mat files for 6cancer with serial dilutions (incremental decrease) of data.
+- output_6cancer_serial_dilutions_pca.R: output .mat files for 6cancer with serial dilutions (incremental decrease) of data.
 Takes commandline arguments in order to have better memory management.
-- run_6cancer_output_R.sh: script file to run output 6cancer scripts in embarrassingly parallel fashion on a cluster.
+- Notes:
+    - basically all files can be run with commandline arguments.
+A simple wrapper script can be written to run on the cluster, embarrassingly parallel.
+    - to save time for both the conventional and annealing-based approaches, .mat files are used as the inputs with all splits contained within.
+This seemed preferable to loading the entire data matrix each time, performing PCA, and then moving forward.

+#### R/runScripts
+- \{6cancer,all\}\_bootstrap_resamples.R: Runs conventional approaches on \{6cancer, all binomial\} datasets.
+Outputs .RDS files.
+- \{6cancer,\}\_serial_dilutions_cl.R: Runs conventional approaches on \{6cancer, binomial\} fractional decrease of training datasets.
+Outputs .RDS files
+- lumAB_diffexp_bootstrap_resamples.R: Runs conventional approaches on genes from differential expression.
+Outputs .RDS files.
+- Notes: all files can be run with commandline arguments to facilitate running on a cluster.
+Rather than loading the splits, data is precomputed and saved in .mat files.

 #### R/analysisScripts
-- bootstrap_resamples_output_\{dw,sa\}_rds.R: From DW (or SA) .mat files with actual and predicted labels generates .rds file for bootstrap resamples.
+- \{6cancer,\}output_bootstrap_resamples_rds.R: From DW (or SA, Rand, Field) .mat files with actual and predicted labels generates .rds file for \{6cancer, binomial\}bootstrap resamples.
-- lumAB_serial_dilutions_output_\{dw,sa\}_rds.R: From DW (or SA). mat files with actual and predicted labels generates .rds file for lumAB serial dilutions.
+- output\_\{6cancer,\}_serial\_dilutions_rds.R: From DW (or SA, Rand Field). mat files with actual and predicted labels generates .rds file for \{6cancer, binomial\} serial dilutions.
-- \{bootstrap_resamples_,lumAB_serial_dilutions\}_plots.R: Generates plots for bootstrap resamples or (lumAB serial dilutions).
-Classical data is in mean and std text files, SA and DW files are saved as .rds files.
-Should standardize output format.
+- \{bootstrap_resamples\_,lumAB_serial_dilutions\}\_plots.R:
+- plot_bootstrap_resamples_stacked.R: Generates stacked plot for binomial bootstrap resamples.
+Data files for both conventional and annealing-based methods are saved in output/
+- plot_bootstrap_resamples\_\{6cancer,lumAB_gene\}.R: Generates for \{6cancer, lumAB gene\} bootstrap resamples.
+Data files for both conventional and annealing-based methods are saved in output/
+- plot_serial_dilutions.R: Generates plots for incremental decrease of training data.
+Can be used for binomial or 6cancer data.
+- wilcox_rank_sum_v2.R: Takes the metrics from different splits of data and calculates Wilcoxon rank sum test to generate p-value of hypothesis that two populations are from the same distribution.
+- Notes:
+    - These scripts can be used after running conventional ML (R/runScripts) and annealing-based (python/runScripts then matlab/analysisScripts) methods
+    - annealing based approaches generate .mat files with predictions. \*output\* compiles the predictions into an .RDS file that has the same format as the conventional ML methods
+    - plot\*.R generates plots used in the paper

 ### Python files
 Mainly used for running DW